Computer Science (CS)

 CS 3500.
 Game Development.
 3 Hours.

 Required of students pursuing a Computer Science degree or emphasis.
 Covers the analysis and design of algorithms and data structures, including graphs, greedy algorithms, divide and conquer algorithms, and dynamic programming. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Analyze and classify algorithms of various types, including divide-and-conquer algorithms, graph algorithms, dynamic programming, and linear programming.
 2. Assess the run-time complexity of algorithms through analysis and measurement.
 3. Evaluate and select suitable algorithms for programming problems.
 4. Construct algorithmic solutions to complex problems using the full range of algorithmic approaches.
 Course fee required.
-Prerequisites: CS 2420 (Grade C or higher); AND CS 2810 (Grade C or higher); AND CS 3310 (Grade C or higher).
+Prerequisites: CS 2420 (Grade C or higher); AND CS 2810 (Grade C or higher); AND CS 2100 (Grade C or higher) OR CS 3310 (Grade C or higher).
 SP.

 CS 3520.
 Programming Languages.
 3 Hours.